-Software engineer with a curiosity for behavioral economics
+Software engineer with a penchant for behavioral economics

 Public Policy is quite an obscure profession.
 It hides in plain sight.
 Most people don’t realize that there’s a piece of sophisticated machinery that constantly shapes the world they live in — a system under but also beyond politics.
 So let’s define it first.
 Public policy is any state-initiated and state-executed intervention to get a certain outcome.
 This outcome could be a lot of things — increase in literacy, reduced corruption, increase in exports, people using products made within the country, and so on.
 All of them, in theory, have the long term good of the citizens as an ever-present overarch.

 Policy is an application of Economics.
 It’s about changing few variables in a system to get a certain outcome.
 But most of the times, such a single voluntary change causes a hundred unwanted changes in effect.
 That definitely sounds like software engineering.
 Both policymakers and software engineers deal with systems that tend to do more than what’s asked.
 Unintended consequences tie these fields together.

 But policy is more complicated than software engineering, because it has to work on human beings.
 Programming a computer whose whole purpose is to obey you and do what’s asked is hard enough.
 Imagine programming thousands of computers at once, but this time the computers don’t even listen to you, they think they know what they need and are least bothered by your instructions.
 Software engineers work with deterministic systems but policy professionals do not and that makes their job much more challenging.
 (Assuming free will, and that humans aren’t systems which are extremely complex, but deterministic nonetheless.)